narrative-environments/CourseCompendium/Actant.md

 **How to cite this entry, using an author-date system:**

 Parsons, A. (2021).
 Actant. _MANE Compendium_.
-Available at https://narrative-environments.github.io/CourseCompendium/Actant.html [Accessed DD-MM-YEAR].
+Available at https://narrative-environments.github.io/CourseCompendium/Actant.html [Accessed Day Month Year].

 **References**